 Translation: When a lender gives you a mortgage, they register a first charge on your property’s title to ensure that if you ever sell your property, your real estate lawyer can’t cut you a cheque until their mortgage had been paid in full.
 Fair enough.
 But this new clause means that this Big Five bank can now insist that all of its accounts be paid in full before any sale proceeds are subsequently paid to you – even unsecured accounts that you never thought would be tied to your house.

 Implications: Let’s assume that you are going through a divorce and your spouse racks up huge credit card bills during the separation period.
 When you sell the matrimonial home this bank can now legally insist that the money from that sale be used to pay off all of each borrower’s accounts, including your spouse’s supposedly unsecured credit card balance, without any additional authorization or consent by you.
 All for one and one for all!

 The defence against both new clauses is the same.
-Don’t get your mortgage where you borrow for any other purpose if your real estate lawyer identifies these clauses, and confirms their implications, in your standard charge terms.
+Don’t get your mortgage where you borrow for any other purpose if your real-estate lawyer identifies these clauses (and confirms their implications) in your standard charge terms.

-It’s clear that all of the talk about slowing growth and rising recession risks has some of the Big Five battening down the hatches by very quietly altering their mortgage terms and conditions.
-While each change may seem to affect only a small subset of borrowers, why take the chance that you might be one them when you can find better (or at least the same) rates at other lenders who don’t stack the deck against you?
+It’s clear that all of the talk about slowing growth and rising recession risks has some of the Big Six battening down the hatches by very quietly altering their mortgage terms and conditions.
+While each change may seem to affect only a small subset of borrowers, why take the chance that you might be one them when you can often find better (or at least the same) rates at other lenders who don’t stack the deck against you?